BitCurator/bc_to_aspace_toolkit/README.md

 errors.csv      formatVersions.csv  unidentified.csv  years.csv
 ```

 We need the **formats.csv** and **siegfried.csv** files to complete our transfer to our ArchivesSpace instance with **bc_to_as.py**.
 Prior to running the script, we need to create a folder structure that matches our repository, project, and dataset information.

-For this example, we will assume our ArchivesSpace instance is **clean** and contains no existing repositories.
+For this example, we will assume our ArchivesSpace instance does not contain a repository named **test_repository**.

 First, return to your home directory and create a folder corresponding to a repository name.
 For this simple example, we'll call it **test_repository**: